 The ancient Roman ruins of Diocletian’s palace makes up part of the city of Split, and uniquely, people still make full use of the ruins.
 They live and work within it, as it forms part of the functioning city itself.
 You can find plenty of restaurants and shops within its walls, and indeed it’s the liveliest part of this city.
 There are a variety of festivals that are scheduled here during the summer months, and several beaches located within easy distance from the city make this is a wonderful holiday escape and one of the best places to go in Croatia

 Another city with plenty of Roman ruins, Zadar sits on a mainland peninsula at the halfway point of the country.
 Like many other cities in Croatia, the food and wine are excellent, but Zadar is most famous for its incredibly unique sea organ: a set of steps descending into the sea that play certain melodies according to the tides.
 For some reason, this beautiful city isn’t as popular with tourists.
 Additionally, it is cheaper to visit than the larger Croatian cities and the ruins are pristine.
+If you need some inspiration for planning, read this Zadar itinerary.

 The Istria region is quite close to Italy and the lifestyle feels delightfully Italian in many ways.
 Istria produces some of the best olive oil in the world, as well as top-class wines.
 Local dishes are extremely delicious, and there is an abundance of fresh fish and seafood.
 Istria is also one of the few places in the world where you can find tasty white truffles.
 Rocky beaches line the coast, but most who visit here come not for the beaches, but for the food and the atmosphere.
 Lonely Planet called it a “gastronomic paradise”, noting that it is similar to Tuscany.